fionattu/nlp_algorithms/4.Transformer/readme.md

 Mark notes related to:

 * Subword Models - Wordpieces
-* Pre-trained Concepts (fine-tuning/network freezing) in LM: TagLM, Elmo, ULMfit
+* Pre-trained Concepts (fine-tuning/network freezing) with LM: TagLM, Elmo, ULMfit
 * Transformers: Attention is all you need
 * Bert